EthamQ/doodle_clone_2018/server/README.md

 router.post('/event/new', logic.createNewDoodleEvent);
 2. Add a participant to an event: UPDATED router.post('/participant/:uuid', logic.addParticipantToEvent);
-3. Add a date from an event to a participant: router.post('/date/participant/add', dateLogic.addDateToParticipant);
+3. Add a date from an event to a participant: UPDATED router.post('/date/participant/add/:adminUUID', dateLogic.addDatesToParticipant);
 4. Get a doodle event by its uuid UPDATED router.get('/event/:uuid', logic.getDoodleEventByUUID);
 5. Update title, description, eventType, location of an event if you are the creator of an event UPDATED router.post('/event/update/:creatorUUID', logic.updateDoodleEvent);
-6. Add one or multiple dates to an event if you are the creator UPDATED router.post('/date/add/:adminUUID', dateLogic.addDatesToEvent);
 7. Add dates to an event if you are the creator UPDATED router.post('/date/add/:adminUUID', dateLogic.addDatesToEvent);
-8. Delete dates an event if you are the creator UPDATED router.post('/date/delete/:adminUUID', dateLogic.removeDatesOfEvent);
+8. Delete dates of an event if you are the creator UPDATED router.post('/date/delete/:adminUUID', dateLogic.removeDatesOfEvent);
 9. delete an event if you are the creator UPDATED router.post('/event/delete/:creatorUUID', logic.deleteEvent);
-10. Remove a date from a participant: router.post('/date/participant/remove', dateLogic.removeDateFromParticipant);
+10. Remove a date from a participant: UPDATED router.post('/date/participant/remove/:adminUUID', dateLogic.removeDatesFromParticipant);
 11. Delete a participator of an event UPDATED router.post('/participant/remove/:adminUUID', participantLogic.removeParticipants);